-This method allows you to take one or more video feeds from a Skype call and add them as Sources in Streamlabs OBS using a video-over-IP protocol called Network Device Interface, or NDI.
+This method allows you to take one or more video feeds from a Skype call and add them as Sources in Streamlabs Desktop using a video-over-IP protocol called Network Device Interface, or NDI.
 While the name sounds complicated, NDI actually makes it incredibly easy to turn your Skype call into a multi-person Twitch stream.
 Here’s what to do:

 If you or your guests don’t use Skype, there’s a simple web app called OBS.Ninja that lets people send you live video and audio feeds directly from their web browser.
 Created by programmer Steve Seguin, OBS.Ninja is a super-streamlined option that still delivers high-quality results.
 While OBS.Ninja can be used on any computer, these instructions are primarily for PC users.
 If you’re using a Mac, see this video for additional instructions.
 Steve’s YouTube channel contains even more instructional videos.

 - Send your guest an invitation.
 Go to OBS.Ninja and select “Create Reusable Invite.”
 You can then give the invite a name (most likely your guest’s name), change advanced settings such as video resolution and even add a password.
 When you’re ready, click “Generate the Invite Link.”
 You’ll see two links: one for your guest to join with (including an optional QR code) and one for you to add their video to Streamlabs.
 Send the first link to your guest.

 - Add a browser source in Streamlabs.
 Click “Add Source,” select “Browser Source” and give your Source a name.
 Then, simply paste the second link from the invitation into the URL field and click “Done” to add your new Source.

 For Multiple Guests: